 I offer a special version of this program for teenagers.
 If you are looking for resources for your teenage son or daughter, contact me for more information.

-Savvy Young Writers has recently moved.
-I formally taught from my home office in the Willows neighborhood in Menlo Park.
-Now I meet students at the new Savvy Young Writers office in downtown Palo Alto (665 Lytton Avenue).
+I work with students in-person at the Savvy Young Writers office in downtown Palo Alto (667 Lytton Avenue).